WE-Kaito/digimon-tcg-simulator/Bot-Guide.md

 - **discard hand random X**: Make the bot discard X cards at random

-- **discard hand choose X**: Make the bot discard X cards to its own choice
+- **discard hand choose X**: Make the bot discard X cards of its own choice

+- **place hand top security X**: Make the bot put X cards of its own choice from hand on top of security stack

+- **place hand bottom security X**: Make the bot put X cards of its own choice from hand to bottom of security stack